onnx/turnkeyml/docs/tools_user_guide.md

 Also available as API arguments:
 - `benchmark_files(rt_args=Dict)` (default None)

+### Verbosity

+The following verbosity settings for `turnkey` tool are:

+- `app` verbosity: take over the terminal, erasing its contents, and displaying a clean status update summarizing the results for each script and model evaluated.
+- `app_low` verbosity: similar to `app`, but prints less information about each evaluation.
+Useful for demos.
+- `simple` verbosity: print each piece of evaluation information as it becomes available.
+Never erase the terminal.
+Useful for scripted environments and mass-evaluation of many files.

+By default, verbosity is automatically determined based on the following policies:
+- When using the CLI...
+  - with 4 or fewer input files: `app`
+  - with more than 4 input files, and/or when process isolation is enabled: `simple`
+- When using the API: `simple`

+The defaults can be overridden with the `--verbosity` option.
+Usage:
+- `turnkey benchmark INPUT_FILES --verbosity VERBOSITY`

+Also available as an API argument:
+- `benchmark_files(verbosity=...)`

 ## Cache Commands

 The `cache` commands help you manage the `turnkey cache` and get information about the builds and benchmarks within it.